About USC Gould

 - 2009 "The Public and the Private in the Provision of Law for Global Transactions."
 In Volkmar Gessner (ed.)
 Contractual Certainty in International Trade: Empirical Studies and Theoretical Debates on Institutional Support for Global Economic Exchanges.
-Oxford: Hart Publishing. pp. 239-256. - (bepress)
+Oxford: Hart Publishing, 239-256. - (bepress) - (SSRN)

 - 2009 "The Role of International Law Firms and Multijural Human Capital in the Harmonization of Legal Regimes."
 In Albert Breton, Anne Des Ormeaux, Katharina Pistor, and Pierre Salmon, (eds.), Multijuralism: Manifestations, Causes, and Consequences.
 Aldershot: Ashgate Publishing. - (bepress)

-- 2008 “The Role of International Law Firms and Multijural Human Capital in the Harmonization of Legal Regimes.”
-In Albert Breton, Anne Des Ormeaux, Katharina Pistor, and Pierre Salmon, (Eds.), Multijuralism: Manifestations, Causes, and Consequences, Aldershot: Ashgate Publishing - - (SSRN)
+- 2009 “The Role of International Law Firms and Multijural Human Capital in the Harmonization of Legal Regimes.”
+In Albert Breton, Anne Des Ormeaux, Katharina Pistor, and Pierre Salmon, (Eds.), Multijuralism: Manifestations, Causes, and Consequences.
+Aldershot: Ashgate Publishing. - (SSRN)

 - 2008 “The Levers of Legal Design: Institutional Determinants of the Quality of Law.”
 36 Journal of Comparative Economics 43-73. - (SSRN)